There is no charge to become a PlainLanguagePro certifier.

 You must be working actively as a plain language professional and

-- have the attributes to become a PlainLanguagePro certifier – see bottom of this page
+- have the attributes to become a PlainLanguagePro certifier – listed below

-- meet the certifier commitments (your authorisation may be revoked if you do not meet these commitments) – see bottom of this page
+- meet the certifier commitments (your authorisation may be revoked if you do not meet these commitments) – listed below

-- commit to assessing to the PlainLanguagePro standards and keeping the PlainLanguagePro rules — see bottom of this page.
+- commit to assessing to the PlainLanguagePro standards and keeping the PlainLanguagePro rules – listed below.

 Complete the form below to apply.
 Your application will be assessed by other plain language professionals – a peer assessment.
 Allow 4-6 weeks.
 If your application is approved, you’ll be included in the list of PlainLanguagePro certifiers on this site at no cost – unless you would rather not be listed.